 COVID-19, Waiver of Appearance Info

 On March 19, 2020, the Stanislaus County Superior Court issued a general order.
-Until April 16, 2020, certain statutory timeframes are extended and all courtrooms will be closed for judicial business in criminal cases (as though it were a court holiday), except for Arraignments, no-time-waiver (NTW) Preliminary Hearings, and NTW jury trials.
+Certain statutory timeframes are extended and all courtrooms will be closed for judicial business in criminal cases (as though it were a court holiday), except for Arraignments, no-time-waiver (NTW) Preliminary Hearings, and NTW jury trials.
 On March 23, 2020, the Chief Justice of the California Supreme Court issued a statewide order, further extending those timeframes.
 All other hearings are vacated and will be reset.
 This includes all pretrials and motion hearing dates, and other miscellaneous matters.

 - Arraignments for those who are out of custody will continue to occur daily in Department 12 of the Superior Court.
 For those who are in custody, arraignments will occur within seven days of arrest.